robvanderleek/create-issue-branch/README.md

-For example, if you want branches for issues with the `enhancement` label to have the `dev` branch as a source and branches for issues with the `bug` label to have the `staging` branch as a source add this to your configuration
+For example, if you want branches for issues with the `enhancement` label to have the `dev` branch as a source and branches for issues with the `bug` label to have the `staging` branch as a source, add this to your configuration
 YAML:

 ```